alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 ### Ranking the Value of Hints

-The way the hints are displayed necessitates tracking each portion of the game separately.
-This is because the guess map is tracking the position of the letter to display a match whereas the keyboard is tracking the highest "value" hints per unique letter, explained below.
-Secondly, the guesses can contain duplicate letters and each must be tracked separately for accuracy whereas the keyboard can only display one instance of each letter.
+Hints are displayed in two ways.
+First, hints are displayed in the guess map representing the accuracy of each letter from the guess.
+Second, hints are shown on the keyboard as the highest value hint for that unique letter.
+The hints for the guess map and the keyboard are tracked separately to provide a variety of information that helps the player make more informed guessed.

 The value of each hint is the usefulness of that hint to the player working towards the solution.
-This is all possible hint states in order from lowest value to highest value as well as their `LetterState` representation.
+Below is all possible hint states ordered from lowest value to highest value and their `LetterState` representation.

 **Unselected** - the letter hasn't been used in a guess.